Nastarii/Elderly-living-monitoring/README.md

 # Elderly Living Monitoring System
 This project pretend build an system to detect fall and fires in home enviromment, for help elderly living people.
 Using a microcontroller (Arduino UNO), with some sensors attached, the body velocity of the elderly and temperature data will be collected and stored in a database, called RRDTool.
 These data are sent to a computer,which performs graphical analyses and computer vision techniques, to confirm the results of the sensors.
+All project was made using Ubuntu 20.04 operational system

 ## Materials List
 Arduino           | Arduino UNO